-This new addition or our site, titled ON BENNY, is dedicated to in-depth explorations of Benny Andrews’s life and work.
+This new addition on our site, titled ON BENNY, is dedicated to in-depth explorations of Benny Andrews’s life and work.
 Our first contributor, Nadia Scott, looks closely at the work Andrews created in response to the poetry of Langston Hughes.

 Scott curated the exhibition Crisscrosses: Benny Andrews and the Poetry of Langston Hughes for Emory University’s Michael C. Carlos Museum in fall 2023.
 Crisscrosses was developed through a 2023 internship with the Atlanta University Center Art History + Curatorial Studies Collective and partner organizations the Andrews-Humphrey Family Foundation, and the Stuart A. Rose Manuscript, Archives, and Rare Book Library at Emory University.
 Scott, then a senior at Spelman College, researched the exhibition in the Benny Andrews archives at Emory’s Rose Library and at the Benny Andrews Estate in Brooklyn.
 The exhibition included 18 drawings and works in oil and collage on paper.
 Read Nadia Scott’s writing and see images of the artworks and installation below.